Gaspayer/DiscordToTelegramBot/README.md

 Usage:

-1.Create discord and telegram bots and save tokens.
+1.Create your discord and telegram bots and save tokens.

 2.Create .env file in project root directory:
 ```rb